 Are you excited for motherhood yet?
 Hahaha!
 This is the reality.
 But despite how hard and tiring it may sound, nothing compares to the joy and fulfillment your children bring!
 Just one smile, one coo – INSTANTLY you forget the hours of sleep you missed or how tired you feel.
 I’m telling you- our babies cast a magic spell on us.
 Haha!

 You will never really understand how much love and patience you have untill you have a child of your own.
-Oh there are such blessings!
+Oh they are such blessings!

 Feel free to share your thoughts too on the box below 🙂